Start now

 1. Make it personal: Share your personal moments and stories with your community to form bonds with your audience.
 This personal touch will create a ripple effect, prompting members to open up and establish community building.

-2. Ask them to share their stories: Provide various platforms, such as social media channels, or group chats on platforms like Discord or Facebook groups, allowing your audience to share their stories.
-Such types of feedback can give insight into what topics and areas they have interest in.
+2. Ask them to share their stories: Provide various platforms, such as social media channels or group chats on platforms like Discord or Facebook groups, allowing your audience to share their stories.
+Such types of feedback can give insight into what topics and areas they are interested in.

 3. Reward Your Audience: Offer giveaways, discounts, early access to your content, and other incentives to your community.
 This technique will encourage them to share your content and engage with each other.